-Deckard (Harrison Ford) who is put back on his job as a Blade Runner, hunts down replicants who are considered dangerous.
-Having developed the ability to build character and feelings, some replicants return to earth seeking for a longer life span by confronting their makers of the Tyrell Corporation.
-It turns out they are more decent and human than humans themselves and there is a threshold involved which leaves some characters as well as plenty of viewers confused about who is man and who is man-made.
-Interestingly and perhaps also because of bad timing at the oversaturated box office, it was not until quite some time (years) later, that this masterpiece was considered cult and became one of the most relevant ein infulential sci-fi movies of all times.
+Deckard, an ex-cop who is put back on his job as a “Blade Runner”, hunts down “replicants” who are manufactured super-humans.
+Their ambitions towards a longer life-span which goes beyond the granted, limited one of four years have made them dangerous and they therefore are not allowed on earth.
+Having developed the ability to build character and feelings, some replicants yet return to Earth seeking to confront their makers at the Tyrell Corporation to obtain more life.
+It turns out that the replicants are more decent and human than humans themselves and there is a threshold involved which leaves some characters, as well as plenty of viewers, confused about who is man and who is man-made.
+Interestingly, and perhaps due to bad timing at the over-saturated box office, it was not until quite some time (years) later, that the film became a cult classic.
+The movie has since come to be considered by many a masterpiece, as well as one of the most aesthetically appealing, relevant, and influential sci-fi movies of all time.

 When I first visited Japan I immediately realized how close reality has come to some of the film’s predictions, and how far away it is from others.
 Looking at the movie and at reality from technological, aesthetic and sociological angles, I collected impressions in audio and image formats over a long period of time, I was able to draw comparisons and find parallels.
 The seclusion of the Japanese territory paired with the nature of its people makes it a good representation of global society as a whole, like Los Angeles in Scott’s film.